Post War - Newcastle Riders

 The White Ghost

+Poor quality photo.
+I only included it as it was a rare colour shot and because it shows the red and white diamond.
 Ken's best form came after he left Newcastle and was riding for Glasgow at Ashfield

-Ken Le Breton at the Sydney Sports Ground, in February 1948
+Ken Le Breton At The Sydney Sports Ground In February 1948

-Two Newcastle Diamonds in Australia, They are Oliver Hart and Ken Le Breton.
-Ken's image was a photographers dream. he wasn't just a fancy Dan he was a real gritty racer too.
+One of Brian Darby's pictures: Thanks Brian great shot.
+They are Oliver Hart and Ken Le Breton.
+Ken's image was a photographers dream but he wasn't just a Fancy Dan he was a real gritty racer too.

 The above picture was supplied by Bill Walsh.
 One can only wonder at the noise the jets may have made.
 They would probably fail modern noise tests and health and safety would have something to say about them too.